oroinc/documentation/backend/architecture/tech-stack/search-index/index.rst

 Both standard and website index types automatically trigger reindexation process when entity data or related configuration is changed.

 Standard search index type provides CLI command oro:search:reindex that can be used to manually trigger full reindexation of all entities, or only entities of a specific class.
-It has flag called scheduled to run indexation asynchronously.
-Here are |examples of a work with this command|.
+It has a flag called scheduled to run indexation asynchronously.
+Here are :ref:`some examples of how to work with this command <search_index_db_from_md--console-commands>`.

-Website search index type provides similar CLI command called oro:website-search:reindex which used to manually tirgger full reindexation of all entities, only entities of a specific class or entitie for a specific website.
-It also has flag called scheduled to run indexation  asynchronously.
-Here are |examples of a work with oro:website-search:reindex command|.
+Website search index type provides similar CLI command called oro:website-search:reindex which used to manually trigger full reindexation of all entities, only entities of a specific class or entities for a specific website.
+It also has a flag called scheduled to run indexation asynchronously.
+Here are :ref:`some examples of how to work with the  oro:website-search:reindex command <website-search-bundle-console-commands>`.

 Website search index type provides an event called oro_website_search.reindexation_request to manually trigger reindexation process for the specified scope of entities.
 It uses event class ``Oro\Bundle\WebsiteSearchBundle\Event\ReindexationRequestEvent`` which accepts boolean parameter $scheduled to specify whether indexation has to be asynchronous (default behaviour) or synchronous.
-Here are |examples of a triggering of this event|.
+Here are :ref:`some event triggering examples <bundles--commerce--indexation-process>`.

 Both standard and website search index types have synchronous and asynchronous indexers which trigger corresponding type of indexation.
 All following indexers implement the same standard indexer interface ``Oro\Bundle\SearchBundle\Engine\IndexerInterface``: